fuinorg/event-store-commons/jpa/README.md

 Entity types
 ------------
 There are two different scenarios:
-1. Streams that require one or more discriminator columns
-2. Streams without the need for a discriminator column An example for streams with discriminator columns is the below mentioned "Vendor" aggregate.
+1.Streams that require one or more discriminator columns 2.Streams without the need for a discriminator column An example for streams with discriminator columns is the below mentioned "Vendor" aggregate.
 There is only one stream entity (table) and one event entity (table) for **all** vendors.
 The vendor's ID is used as discriminator column to distinguish events for the different vendors.